 What if I’ve failed at keeping my child’s heart?

 The wonderful thing about children is they are excellent forgivers.
 I know this from experience.

 I can’t tell you how many times I have blown it through the years.
 How many times there was an icy wall between me and one of my daughters, and it was my fault.

 All it takes is some humility to apologize for blowing it and some determination to make it right again.
 If our children see us trying, they will appreciate the effort.
 But if all we give are empty promises, over and again, they will learn not to trust us and they will keep that wall up.

 Let me let you in on a little tip that I learned over a few years’ time.
 When we as moms laugh more and hug often, those two things can soften any heart over time.

 I really struggled with this the first half of my parenting journey.
 I was always tired and stressed to the max most days; it took a lot out of me just to make it to bedtime.

 But I realized no one was enjoying our way of life.
 I didn’t want our girls growing up with sad memories of a mom who never smiled.
 From that revelation on, I worked hard to change things.

-The two things I focused on doing more was laughing with my girls (I’m more of a serious type person) and hugging them until they let go first.
+The two things I focused on doing more were laughing with my girls (I’m more of a serious type of person) and hugging them until they let go first.